 As a parent with a juvenile facing criminal charges in Virginia, it is very important that you understand your child AND YOU are expected to be at every hearing.
 A court will most likely refuse to move forward with a case if a parent or primary guardian is not present.
 If neither parent can make it, then the court will appoint a guardian ad litem (GAL) for the child.

 Due to the high risks and sensitivity associated with juvenile crime convictions, it is highly imperative to hire a good juvenile criminal defense attorney in Virginia if your child has been charged with a criminal offense.
-At Williams Stone Carpenter Buczek, PC, we work with juveniles and their families throughout Northern Virginia, including Stafford County, Prince William County, King George County, Fredericksburg, Manassas and beyond.
-Call 540-657-0111 to speak with our attorneys today.
+At Williams Stone Carpenter Buczek, PC, we work with juveniles and their families throughout Northern Virginia.
+Contact us today to schedule an initial consultation.